 He goes on to set his "sons" against each other, proclaiming that Kip's actions were more than "any of his other sons" had ever done for him.
 The glare passed between Sabian and Wayne over Cage's shoulder as he goes in for the hug to his newest son was strongly in the running with Peter for Moment of the Week, too.

 (One may wonder why Christian Cage engages in such morale-sabotaging favoritism in the first place.
 He had done the same with Nick Wayne and Killswitch before this.
 But I think it's actually quite logical.
-Cage has issues with self-worth that he projects onto the world, and one of the ways that manifests is in being suspicious of the loyalty of his own men.
-But, rather than trying to prove he's worthy of their loyalty, he negs them to test that loyalty and also to tear them down… to make them think, "I accepted that treatment from him, so I'm the kind of person who will take that kind of treatment."
-On top of that, it sets them against each other, which in Christian's mind just means "better than united against me!"
+My fancanon is that Cage has issues with self-worth that he projects onto the world, and one of the ways that manifests is in being suspicious of the loyalty of his own men.
+But, rather than trying to prove he's worthy of their loyalty, he negs them to test that loyalty and also to tear them down… to make them think, "I accepted that treatment from him, so I'm the kind of person who will take that kind of treatment" — classic toxic-relationship behavior.
+On top of that, it sets them against each other, which in Christian's mind just means: "better than being united against me!"

 Then Hook interrupts, and Christian Cage gets to the best part: his reason for attacking Hook's father Taz.
 It was never about any issue with Taz or wanting to provoke Hook, it's because he wants Hook in his faction.
 And this is the part that clears up everything Christian has been doing lately.
 At first, the whole Patriarch deal seemed to be simply a case of Cage getting a surprisingly strong reaction saying something rude about Jack Perry's dead dad, and going back to that well for cheap heat whenever the opportunity presented itself.
-But now it's finally clear why he wants to surround himself with orphan boys: because of his toxic low self regard, he can't deal with any protege potentially having any advice other than his own.
-So when he wanted Hook on his team, he had to get rid of that voice in his ear.
+But now it's finally clear why he wants to surround himself with orphan boys: because of his toxic low self-regard, he can't deal with any protege potentially having any advice other than his own.
+So when he wanted Hook on his team, he had to get rid of any other paternal figure.

 Lifting the Patriarchy concept above cheap heat makes this segment BOTH the Interview and Story Beat of the week!